 arbitrary URL (document location) on the network.
 The browser

-is used to get the document, so bibliographyFileName
+is used to get the document, so bibliographyFileName need

 not be a techexplorer document.
 This document is used within the